RubenRaMar/Portfolio/src/content/work/isdi-coders/pre-course/connect-four.md

     <span class="work-informations__title">Key Features</span>
     <span class="section-divider"></span>
     <p data-aos="zoom-in-up" data-aos-anchor-placement="top-bottom" class="work-informations__description">
-        In this project, you will immerse yourself in the exciting world of the game "<span class="keyword">Connect 4</span>" as you implement the game logic to create an engaging experience.
+        In this project, you will immerse yourself in the exciting world of the game <span class="keyword">Connect 4</span> as you implement the game logic to create an engaging experience.
 This project was developed as part of the <span class="keyword">ISDI Coders pre-course</span>, and although it was optional, I decided to dedicate a <span class="keyword">considerable effort</span> to showcase my <span class="keyword">commitment and skills</span>.
-The game features vibrant colors and is based on the original "<span class="keyword">Connect 4</span>" game, with the <span class="keyword">iconic board design</span>.
+The game features vibrant colors and is based on the original <span class="keyword">Connect 4</span> game, with the <span class="keyword">iconic board design</span>.
     </p>
     <ul class="work-informations__list container-column">
         <li class="list__information container-column">